-During our stay we dined in the restaurant one evening and enjoyed the Seafood Soup Starter which was a lovely thick consistency and full of flavour plus it came served with homemade seeded bread.
+During our stay we dined in the restaurant one evening.
+The seafood soup starter had a lovely thick consistency and was full of flavour plus it was served with homemade seeded bread.

 We both followed this with the Scallop and Lemon Risotto which was rich and delightful to taste.
 The portion was sizable coming with more scallops than I could physically eat however.

 When exploring Iceland, yes you could look elsewhere whilst out and about, but the menu was vast and we both thoroughly enjoyed our seafood medley after a day exploring the south of the island.

 The Spa (open 8am – 10pm daily)

 Star-gazing in an outdoor hot tub was another draw to this hotel for us, especially as, when the weather is so bleak, we were the only ones tempted by the hot waters.

 Staring out over the continuous miles of hilly landscape, blotted only occasionally with a tree or shrub, this is the ideal spot to relax with waters the temperature of a hot bath.
 Add to this a sauna or a massage and you can see why many have added a stop off at this hotel for a blissful day or two of pampering.

 How to maximise your opportunities to the Northern Lights

 Our Final tip for your stay at the ION Adventure Hotel is to make sure you don’t miss the Northern Lights – ask reception to add you to their call list.
 If the magical lights appear they will wake you up.
 It means that you don’t have to stay awake all night in the hope of seeing them.